thewrongstudio/characterise/to-do.md

 - Support changes in the storage model.
 Versioned or something.
 - If storage data cannot be deserialised, the old one should be saved in a different local storage key before the actually-used key is over-written.
 - Properly check if localStorage is supported.
+- This is really an only-human thing rather than a characterise thing, but "stats" -> "attributes" maybe?
+Stats is often a general term for all numerical descriptions of the character.
+Having it explicitly be only four specific numbers, and not include skills, might be confusing for people.

 - Tests.